 The best solution is a vendor that will truly partner with you – on your terms.
 Choose a vendor that provides robust training, a support community, and most importantly, a complete solution that doesn't increases in price when you need additional functionality.

 We have Brilliant Developers on Staff Already

 When a developer builds new software from the ground up, the first experience is the worst experience.
 You’re confident in your team’s ability.
-However, completing a document capture project is very expensive, difficult to manage, and often takes much longer than expected.
+However, completing an intelligent document processing project is very expensive, difficult to manage, and often takes much longer than expected.

 Benefit from Industry Experience; Provide a Solution Faster

 It may make more economical sense to invest your technical talent’s time in configuring a pre-built solution rather than building a new one.

 Because pre-built intelligent document processing solutions leverage lessons learned from years of experience across a wide range of use-cases, they offer more efficiencies and cost savings.